logo

 The walleye are biting on bottom bouncers with night crawlers.
 They are relating to the old shoreline in 18' to 24' off the points.
 The crappie are still deep, and they are being caught trolling flicker shad over deep brush piles.

-February 22, 2020 (by Tom Reynolds of STR Outfitters)
+March (by Tom Reynolds of STR Outfitters)

 March on Norfork Lake is a great time for spring fishing.
 Here in the Ozarks our spring begins with the southerly winds which arrive in late February.
 The water warms fast and the stripers, crappie, bass and walleye all start their spawning migration.
 Once the water stays in the fifties the shad will move into the creeks to begin their spawn which triggers the fish to move up from the deep water and start heavy spring feeding.
 The major creek arms on Norfork are Pigeon, Bennett’s Bayou, Big Creek, and Brushy Creek.
 Float and Panther Creek will hold fish but they are short and the fish move in and out too fast to stay consistent.
 The major fishing patterns for Norfork are: